flyingcircusio/doc/src/guide/api/methods.md

 to the current access key.
 Without any filters this includes the data of all child projects.

-The list of valid types is given in the section {ref}`api-resource-types`.
+The list of valid types is given in the section [api-resource-types](../../guide/api/types.md#api-resource-types).

 Filters are specified as a dictionary selecting type-specific keys from the result for exact matches: